 Read together with what is actually happening at the agency, the memo creates a structural contradiction so sharp it almost writes the class-action complaint by itself.

 This page lays out the legal theory for a class action mandamus suit to compel USCIS and the National Visa Center to adjudicate Form I-129F petitions filed for K-3 status, on the merits, to consular issuance.
 It explains why the May 2026 memo is the doctrinal hinge that makes the case viable now in a way it has not been for fifteen years.
 It is offered as an analysis, not a settled litigation plan — but the conditions for filing have changed materially as of May 21, 2026, and that change deserves serious examination.
+An August 2026 update below adds a second development: the State Department's indefinite pause on immigrant-visa issuance for nationals of 75 countries, in effect since January 21, 2026, which removes the government's most natural defense for a large share of the affected population.

 The K-3 visa, in one paragraph